-When people learn I am a DUI attorney, they often ask me: “Do you really go to jail if you can’t say the alphabet backwards?”
+When people learn I am a DUI attorney in California, they often ask me: “Do you really go to jail if you can’t say the alphabet backward?”
 Field sobriety tests like this one are often portrayed on TV as impossible tests, designed for failure.
 While this test and many others, including counting on your fingers, have not been linked to the safe operation of a motor vehicle, it is important to know that 3 of them have been scientifically correlated to an elevated blood alcohol concentration.
 These are known as the “standardized field sobriety tests.”
 However, like any scientific test, they must be properly administered and scored in order to be accurate.

 Therefore, if you failed a field sobriety test and are facing DUI charges, not all hope is lost.
 But, it’s not that simple.
 Let’s look at what these tests are, how they are designed and how I’ve been able to successfully dismiss DUI cases when field sobriety tests are poorly administered.